TNRIS/tnris.org/README.md

 # tnris.org

-This repository contains the content and code used to generate Texas Natural Resources Information System website: [tnris.org](http://tnris.org)
+This repository contains the content and code used to generate TTexas Geographic Information Office website: [tnris.org](http://tnris.org)

 ## Building tnris.org